What Does Buildings

 What EQC Covers

-- Natural disasters: earthquake, volcanic eruption, landslide, hydrothermal activity
+- Earthquake, volcanic eruption, landslide, hydrothermal activity

 - Covers residential land and buildings